The Glenrowan Affair

-The Glenrowan Affair is a 1951 movie about Ned Kelly from director Rupert Kathner.
+The Glenrowan Affair is a 1951 film about Ned Kelly from director Rupert Kathner.
 It was Kathner's final film and stars VFL star Bob Chitty as Kelly.
-It is considered one of the worst films ever made in Australia.
+At the time of its release it was nominated as one of the worst films ever made in Australia.

 Plot

-Artist Rupert Kathner is sketching in near Benalla.
-He flashes back to the story of Ned Kelly and his gang.
+An unnamed artist (Rupert Kathner) is sketching in Kelly country, near Benalla.
+He meets a bushman known as "Old Dinny," who, the film infers, is Dan Kelly, having survived the shootout at Glenrowan.
+The film flashes back to the story of the Kelly gang.